-Diversification of JGB Investor Base
+3 Diversification of JGB Investor Base

+Ι

 At present, the outstanding amount of JGBs is enormous.
-Therefore, it has become an important issue to ensure the stable issuance of JGBs by diversifying the investor base.

-Specifically, diverse investors' JGB holding based on various investment needs is expected to stabilize the market by preventing transactions from going in a single direction even if market conditions change.
-Therefore, the MOF has made efforts to promote JGB holdings not only by domestic institutional investors such as banks and life insurance companies but also by retail investors and foreign investors.
+Therefore, the promotion of JGB holdings by a wide range of investors has become important for stabilizing the market's absorption of JGBs and their holdings.
+Diverse investors' JGB holdings based on various investment needs are expected to stabilize the market by preventing transactions from going in a single direction even if market conditions change.
+Therefore, the MOF has made efforts to promote JGB holdings not only by domestic institutional investors such as banks and life insurance companies but also by domestic retail investors and foreign investors.

-Fig.1-18 Breakdown by JGB and T-Bill Holders (December 2019, QE) ($@1 \sim 4$)

-☞1 "T-Bill" is the sum of "Treasury Bills (TBs)" and "Financial Bills (FBs)" with a maturity of 1 year or less and TBs and FBs have been jointly issued since February 2009.

-☞2 "JGBs" in the figures represent the outstanding balance of JGBs (including FILP bonds) excluding TBs maturing within one year or less.
+Fig. 1-18 Breakdown by JGB and T-Bill Holders (December 2020, QE) ($@1 \sim 4$) ☞1 "T-Bill" is the sum of "Treasury Bills (TBs)" and "Financial Bills (FBs)" with a maturity of 1 year or less and TBs and FBs have been jointly issued since February 2009. ☞2 "JGBs" in the figures represent the outstanding balance of JGBs (including FILP bonds) excluding TBs maturing within one year or less.
 3 "Banks, etc." includes "Japan Post Bank", "Securities investment trust" and "Securities Companies."

-☞4 "Life and Non-life insurance" includes "Japan Post Insurance."

-Fig.1-19 Breakdown by JGB Holders (@2~4) (December 2019, QE)
+"Life and Non-life insurance" includes "Japan Post Insurance."
+Fig. 1-19 Breakdown by JGB Holders (@2~4) (December 2020, QE)

-Fig.1-20 Breakdown by T-Bill Holders (@1,3,4) (December 2019, QE)

-(1) JGB Holdings by Retail Investors

-To promote JGB sales to retail investors, the government introduced 10-Year Floating-Rate Bonds for Retail Investors in March 2003, 5-Year Fixed-Rate Bonds for Retail Investors in January 2006 and 3-Year Fixed-Rate Bonds for Retail Investors in July 2010, and launched the new Over-The-Counter (OTC) sales system in October 2007.

-As sales to retail investors slackened later due to falling interest rates with households' JGB ownership declining, however, the government has continuously promoted public relations activities to improve citizens' understanding of JGBs for Retail Investors and implemented the following sales promotion measures:

-- Revisions of the rate-setting formula for JGBs for Retail Investors (10-Year Floating Rate JGBs) (July 2011) - Unification of the conditions for redemption before maturity (April 2012) - Introduction of monthly subscription and issuance for 10-Year Floating-Rate and 5-Year Fixed-Rate Bonds for Retail Investors in addition to 3-Year Fixed-Rate Bonds (from December 2013)

-• Revision of first interest payment adjustments for JGBs for Retail Investors (May 2016) To promote retail investors' long-term holdings of JGBs, we plan to revise the fees the MOF pays to intermediaries for JGBs to be offered from September 2020 (@).
+S (1) JGB Holdings by Retail Investors To promote JGB sales to retail investors, the government introduced 10-Year Floating-Rate Bonds for Retail Investors in March 2003, 5-Year Fixed-Rate Bonds for Retail Investors in January 2006 and 3-Year Fixed-Rate Bonds for Retail Investors in July 2010, and launched the new Over-The-Counter (OTC) sales system in October 2007.
+As sales to retail investors slackened later due to falling interest rates with households' JGB ownership declining, however, the government has continuously developed advertisement to improve citizens' understanding of JGBs for Retail Investors and implemented the following sales promotion measures: - Revisions of the rate-setting formula for JGBs for Retail Investors (10-Year Floating-Rate JGBs) (July 2011) - Unification of the conditions for redemption before maturity (April 2012) - Introduction of monthly subscription and issuance for 10-Year Floating-Rate and 5-Year Fixed-Rate Bonds for Retail Investors in addition to 3-Year Fixed-Rate Bonds (from December 2013) • Revision of first interest payment adjustments for JGBs for Retail Investors (May 2016) To promote retail investors' long-term holdings of JGBs, we revised the fees the MOF pays to intermediaries for JGBs to be offered from September 2020 (@).
+The FY2020 issuance amount for JGBs for Retail Investors totaled 3.0 trillion yen.
+Ref: II Chapter 1 1(3) "Methods of Issuance" (P43) Reducing the bond sales fee (3-Year Fixed-Rate: 0.08 yen per 100 yen nominal par; 5-Year Fixed-Rate: 0.11 yen per 100 yen nominal par; 10-Year Floating-Rate: 0.14 yen per 100 yen nominal par), and paying 2/10,000 of the balance of the participant account as the management fee upon payment of interest on JGBs for Retail Investors from the sale in October 2020 (offered in September 2020).

-While returns on other financial instruments remained low, the FY2019 issuance amount for JGBs for Retail Investors, for which the minimum interest rate of 0.05% is guaranteed, totaled 5.2 trillion yen.
-Households' JGB ownership has ceased to decline, leveling in recent years.

-Fig.1-21 Household JGB Holdings Trend

-Ref: II Chapter 1 1(3 "Methods of Issuance" (P43)

-Reducing the bond sales fee (3-Year Fixed-Rate: 0.08

-yen per 100 yen nominal par;

-5-Year Fixed-Rate: 0.11 yen per 100 yen nominal par; 10-

-Year Floating-Rate: 0.14 yen per 100 yen nominal par), and

-paying 2/10,000 of the balance

-of the participant account as the management fee upon pay-

-ment of interest on JGBs for Retail Investors from the sale

-in October 2020 (offered in

-September 2020)

-Fig.1-22 Issuance and Redemption of JGBs for Retail Investors

-Fig.1-23 Outstanding JGBs for Retail Investors
+Ι Fig. 1-22 Issuance and Redemption of JGBs for Retail Investors Fig. 1-23 Outstanding JGBs for Retail Investors